gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 ## Conclusion

 You have now defined the full network.
-If the stack is created, it will create a VM and all the required components to give it connectivity.
+When the stack is created, it creates a VM and all the required components to give it connectivity.
 The next step is to assign a public IP address to the instance.